FEB. 10, FEB. 11, FEB. 12

-THE START OF SPRING BRINGS TOGETHER A LUXURIOUS TRIP OF WORKS
+VALENTINE’S WEEKEND BRINGS TOGETHER A LUXURIOUS TRIO OF WORKS

-From the beauty of Balanchine’s iconic neoclassical Serenade, bathed in soft blue… to the dynamic energy and vivid colors of Jessica Lang’s contemporary Garden Blue, exploring movement, form, and color and featuring the on-stage work of visual artist Sarah Crowner… to a World Premiere by Stephen Mills dedicated to Sarah and Dr. Ernest Butler in celebration of their love of the arts.
+From the beauty of Balanchine’s iconic neoclassical Serenade, bathed in soft blue… to the dynamic energy and vivid colors of Jessica Lang’s contemporary Garden Blue, exploring movement, form, and color and featuring the on-stage work of visual artist Sarah Crowner… to a world premiere of I Am The Monument by Stephen Mills dedicated to Sarah and Dr. Ernest Butler in celebration of their love of the arts.
 This collection of works is truly a dance lover’s treat…

 - Friday, February 10, 2023, at 8 p.m.